Sectoral collective bargaining: European Union

 In 2019, the OECD's estimates for the percentage of collective bargaining coverage was somewhat changed.
 Collective bargaining coverage has generally fallen across EU member states, and most substantially in Greece, Romania, Slovakia, Germany and Slovenia, though policies to raise coverage have been implemented including (1) better employer organisation, (2) tying public procurement to collective agreements—as in half of German states by 2021—and (3) encouraging more union members.

+The action plans of member states were mostly submitted in December 2025, according to the Directive, and made available by the ETUC, however Spain, Germany, Bulgaria and Hungary's plans were missing.

 United Kingdom

 While sectoral bargaining used to be standard in the UK, enterprise bargaining was advocated by the 1968 report of the Royal Commission on Trade Unions and Employers' Associations chaired by Lord Donovan.

 United States

 Sectoral bargaining was promoted by the National Industrial Recovery Act of 1933, but struck down and replaced by enterprise bargaining under the National Labor Relations Act of 1935.
 Today industries like screenwriting, hotels, and railroads still see sectoral bargaining predominate.

+Australia

+Australia has a mixture of federal- and state-level sectoral awards, alongside enterprise bargaining.
+Awards are decided by application to a government or quasi-judicial tribunal, rather than via direct bargaining.
+Commonwealth "Modern Awards" and Enterprise Agreements are administered by the Fair Work Commission and the Fair Work Ombudsman.
+State awards were largely supplanted by federal ones following the Fair Work Act of 2009, those remaining are administered and arbitrated by bodies such as the Industrial Relations Commission of NSW, the South Australian Employment Tribunal, and the Western Australian Industrial Relations Commission.